-Fallen officers: 38 shot dead this year
+Fallen officers: 52 shot dead this year

 OFFICER DAVID GLASSER

-Phoenix police officer Glasser, 35, was responding to a report that a man was stealing guns from his father's home when he was shot on May 18, CNN affiliate KTVK reported, citing police.
+Phoenix police Officer Glasser, 35, was responding to a report that a man was stealing guns from his father's home when he was shot on May 18, CNN affiliate KTVK-TV reported, citing police.

 Glasser died a day later.